Comprehensive Hoosier Highway's Injury Reduction Program (CHIRP) (Indiana)

 Award Details

 Award amounts vary by program area.
 Match of 20% is required.
-Award Period: October 1, 2024 – September 30, 2025
+Award period will extend from October 1, 2026 through September 30, 2027.

 Related Webcasts Use the links below to view the recorded playback of these webcasts